Sushants-Git/keeper/README.md

-# Keeper - A Markdown Editor and Previewer
+# Keeper - A minimal markdown editor!!

 ## Table of Contents
 - [Installation](#installation)